Delaware Workplace Injuries: Struck by Falling or Moving Objects

 Workers’ compensation attorneys fighting for the rights of Delaware workers injured at work

 The Delaware workers’ compensation lawyers of Silverman, McDonald & Friedman are ready to offer sound legal advice and to be your advocate when you are facing a dispute with your employer’s insurer.
 You can call toll-free at 302-888-2900 or fill out our contact form.
-We proudly serve clients throughout Delaware from our offices in New Castle, Seaford and Wilmington.
+We proudly serve clients throughout Delaware from our offices in Newark, Seaford, and Wilmington.